khermano/eshop-project-springboot/README.md

 # Eshop-Project-SpringBoot

-This repository contains a migration of the backend of the monolith application to the microservice architecture with the Spring Boot framework.
+This repository contains a migration of the backend of the monolithic application to the microservice architecture with the Spring Boot framework.

 This migration was done for the master thesis, which can be found here: